Mahrokh-M/LC3-simulator/README.md

 - Build the project using Qt Creator.
 - Run the compiled binary to start the LC3 simulator.

-### You can also install it using the installer provided, without the need to install Qt creator or C++ compiler.
+### Alternatively, you can also install it using the installer provided, without the need to install Qt creator or C++ compiler.

 ## Usage